-Stanley K. Ridgley, Ph.D., is a clinical assistant professor of management at LeBow College.
+Stanley K. Ridgley, Ph.D., is an associate clinical professor of management at LeBow College.
 His DVD lecture series and book “Strategic Thinking Skills” were released last summer.
 He will be teaching Intro to Entrepreneurship in the winter, spring and summer terms.

 Why did you decide to write this book?